Top 10 Billy Currington Songs

-Currington got a huge piece of exposure early on in his career with 'Party for Two.'
+Currington got a huge piece of exposure early on in his career with "Party for Two."
 It's a song Shania Twain recorded especially for her Greatest Hits album, releasing one version with Currington to country radio, and another mix with pop singer Mark McGrath to pop radio.
-The country version landed at No. 7 in Billboard's country chart, and the video was nominated for Collaborative Video of the Year at the 2005 CMT Music Awards.
+The country version landed at No. 7 on Billboard's country chart, and the video was nominated for Collaborative Video of the Year at the 2005 CMT Music Awards.

-Currington scored his second straight Top 10 single with 'I Got a Feelin',' the second single from his debut album.
+Currington scored his second straight Top 10 single with "I Got a Feelin'," the second single from his debut album.
 He wrote the song with Carson Chamberlain and Casey Beathard, and its laid-back, traditional groove was another perfect showcase for Currington's soulful vocal style, which distinguishes him from any other contemporary Nashville vocalist.
-The song reached No. 5 in the Billboard country chart.
+The song reached No. 5 on the Billboard country chart.

-Currington had a Top 10 hit straight out of the gate with 'Walk a Little Straighter.'
+Currington had a Top 10 hit straight out of the gate with "Walk a Little Straighter."
 The song describes a young man's complex relationship with his alcoholic father.
 The singer co-wrote the song with Casey Beathard and Carson Chamberlain, and admitted he took his inspiration from his own hard-drinking stepfather.
-Released as Currington's debut single, 'Walk a Little Straighter' reached No. 8 in Billboard's country chart.
+Released as Currington's debut single, "Walk a Little Straighter" reached No. 8 on Billboard's country chart.

-'People Are Crazy' is one of the most unique songs to come out of Nashville in years.
+"People Are Crazy" is one of the most unique songs to come out of Nashville in years.
 The song's narrator talks for hours to an older man in a bar, who sums up his life experiences by reflecting, "God is great, beer is good, and people are crazy."
 Years later, he sees the man's obituary, and learns he was a millionaire who has left him his fortune based on their one random encounter.
 The song ends with him leaving a six pack on the man's grave, repeating the refrain.
-'People Are Crazy' became Currington's third No. 1 hit, and was nominated for both a Grammy and ACM award.
+"People Are Crazy" became Currington's third No. 1 hit, and was nominated for both a Grammy and an ACM.